hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **1's Color Ejection (1CE)**

 ```
+* This convention only applies in "Up or Down" variants.
 * Similar to *5 Color Ejection*, it is also possible to perform a *1 Color Ejection* in an *Up or Down* variant.
 * 1CE works in the exact same way as 5CE does (e.g. players use the "2 or more blind-plays" rule).
 ```